lijie-jiang/vxworks7-layer-for-boost/README.md

 The tests are executed on a Linux host by connecting to the target through Telnet using an expect script found in the Boost layer: **vxworks_boost_test_run.exp.**
 Or, for 64 bit Windows machines: **boost_test.exe** created from **boost_test.py**.

 There is a *chicken and egg* problem here.
-You must create a VIP from the VSB before running the Boost tests, so it is necessary to build the VSB twice in order to run the tests.
+You must create a VIP from the VSB before running the Boost tests, so with this method it is necessary to build the VSB twice in order to run the tests.
 For example, execute the following in you workspace:

 ```
 $ wrtool prj vsb create –bsp simVSB vxsim_linux